Directing and writing credits:

 There were so many to pick from in this episode, but the obvious and most odious is Rory’s golf attire.
 She brings it up and acknowledges that she didn’t know what to wear, but I have no idea why she possibly settled on this outfit.

-Three-quarter length pastel button ups and tacky plastic digital watches were all the rage in 2000, so I can’t fault her those, but the pants are another story.
+Three-quarter length pastel button ups and tacky plastic digital watches were all the rage in 2000, so I can’t fault her for those, but the pants are another story.
 High-waisted but short-hemmed, somehow both straight and wide-leg, it looks like she borrowed them from Richard’s closet that morning.

 Then there’s the hat.
 Why Emily would suggest pairing that outfit with that hat is one of the great questions of our times.